SAP-archive/abnf-test-tool/README.md

 ## Multiple ABNF Files

-If you want to split your grammar into multiple files, you have to first add the files to your project, then adapt the build step `GenerateABNF` via
+If you want to split your grammar into multiple files, you have to first add the files to your project, then adapt the build step `Generate ABNF Parser` via
 - Project > Properties > Builders

-Select `GenerateABNF`, press "Edit...", then
+Select `Generate ABNF Parser`, press "Edit...", then
  - on the "Main" tab in the "Arguments" text field: add `/in=...` parameters for the additional grammar files
  - on the "Build Options" tab select press the "Specify Resources..." button, then check the additional ABNF files to trigger the build step if one of the files is saved with changes.